Suffering from Food Poisoning?

 Although consumers can sometimes be infected from food in their own homes, the more widespread cases of food poisoning usually involve restaurants, fast food establishments or cruise lines.
 State health guidelines have strict regulations on food storage temperatures, facility cleanliness and hand washing standards for all staff members.
 If a restaurant allows any one of these to fall below the standard, a restaurant guest will more than likely be a victim of a food borne illness.

-Our Orlando law firm has successfully brought cases against national restaurant chains, fast food restaurants, and hotels for food poisoning, E. coli and even hepatitis A. If you or someone you know has contracted a food borne illness due to the negligence of a food establishment, contact an Orlando food poisoning lawyer via email or by phone at 1-800-235-7060 for a free consultation.
+Our Orlando law firm has successfully brought cases against national restaurant chains, fast food restaurants, and hotels for food poisoning, E. Coli and even Hepatitis A.

 Food borne disease-causing bacteria: